Harvard of the South (band)

-Harvard of the South (often stylized HARVARD of the SOUTH) is a four-piece rock band side project/supergroup that released its first recordings and played its first live concerts in 2014, but has its beginnings in collaborations between Longwave/Hurricane Bells vocalist/guitarist Steve Schiltz and the band Blue October, which date back to 2011.
+Harvard of the South (often stylized HARVARD of the SOUTH) is a four-piece rock supergroup that released its first recordings and played its initial live shows in 2014 but has its beginnings in collaborations between Longwave/Blue October singer/guitarist Steve Schiltz and Blue October members Justin Furstenfeld, Jeremy Furstenfeld, and Matt Noveskey, dating back to 2011.
 Harvard of the South released their debut EP, Miracle, in October 2014.
-Their song "Without" was released as a free download via SoundCloud on May 8, 2017.
-The band's long-awaited full album was released on December 11, 2020.
+Their song "Without" was issued as a free download via SoundCloud on May 8, 2017.
+The band's full-length studio album was published on December 11, 2020.

 History

-Blue October members Jeremy and Justin Furstenfeld became fans of the band Longwave upon seeing them perform in Austin, Texas during SXSW on the tour for their 2003 album, The Strangest Things.
-In interviews at the time, they touted Longwave as being their favorite band, and Jeremy still refers to Longwave as his favorite band ever, and in 2018, Justin referred to Longwave as one of his top three favorite bands.
+Blue October members Jeremy and Justin Furstenfeld became fans of the band Longwave upon seeing them perform in Austin, Texas, during SXSW on the tour for their 2003 album, The Strangest Things.
+In interviews at the time, they touted Longwave as being their favorite band.

 Blue October's manager reached out to Longwave with the idea of the two bands touring together.
-The tour plans came to fruition in 2009, with Longwave opening Blue October's Approaching Normal summer tour, which also coincided with the release of Longwave's album Secrets Are Sinister.
+The plan came to fruition in 2009, with Longwave opening Blue October's Approaching Normal summer tour, which also coincided with the release of Longwave's album Secrets Are Sinister.
 At the Boston date of this tour, Justin Furstenfeld joined Longwave on stage to sing the song "I Know It's Coming Someday".
-Following the tour, Longwave guitarist Shannon Ferguson became a father and announced he was taking a break from the band.
-The remaining members of Longwave decided to place the group on hiatus and work on other projects.

-Longwave vocalist, Steve Schiltz, set to work on a solo project, which he dubbed Hurricane Bells.
-He was invited to open Blue October's spring 2010 Reason to Live tour, and together with other musicians on the tour, he formed a live backing band composed of Daniel Orvik of Stars of Track and Field, Ashen Keilyn of Scout, and Jeremy Furstenfeld and Ryan Delahoussaye of Blue October.

-At the end of the 2010 tour, Blue October guitarist C.B.
-Hudson quit the band.
-On Blue October's next album, Any Man in America, Schiltz was asked to play guitar, which he did in exchange for Justin Furstenfeld providing harmonica on the new Hurricane Bells album, Down Comes the Rain, which included a cover of "Into the Ocean".
-Steve and Jeremy also began collaborating on songs that were outside of either Blue October or Hurricane Bells.
-Julian Mandrake was hired to replace Hudson as Blue October's guitarist, but he parted ways with the band over creative differences during pre-production sessions for their 2013 album, Sway.